 Business planning is at the forefront of business strategy in 2019.
-It has become one of the most critical functions for business and forecasting is an essential part of this.
-Business decision makers would need to make financial forecasts to identify hurdles for growth for the following year, cash availability, value of a business and potential opportunities.
+It has become one of the most critical strategic business functions and forecasting is an essential part of it.
+Decision makers need to make financial forecasts to identify hurdles for growth for the following year, cash availability, value of a business and potential opportunities.

-If it is so important, why are business and economists still struggling to produce accurate financial forecasts?
+But if it is so important for strategy and planning, why are businesses and economists still struggling to produce accurate financial forecasts?

 The problem with the future